ylabonte/ioBroker.procon-ip/README.md

 ## Roadmap

-### 0.1.0 (next planned release)
+### 1.0.0 (next planned release)
-First *stable* release:
+Full featured release:
 * Add documentation (basic installation and setup instructions)
-* Remove code residues from the template
-* Optimize Cloud Adapter
-    * Pre-defined smartName attributes for active relays and temperature sensors

-### 1.0.0
-Full featured release:
 * Show sys info in tab view (can be activated by activating the corresponding menu entry in the admin adapter)
-* Add connectivity indication for adapter overview
+* Add proper connectivity indication for adapter overview
 * Add connectivity status in tab view
-* English and German installation and setup documentation

 ## Changelog

+### 0.1.0
+Functional update and minor fixes:
+* Fix object attributes regarding the cloud adapter
+* Optimization for the cloud adapter
+    * Pre-defined `smartName` attributes for active relays and temperature sensors
+    * Recognize relays with 'light', 'licht' or 'leucht' in its name as `smartType` _LIGHT_

 ### 0.0.4
 Security release: